s-azizkhan/create-user-from-guest-order-wp-plugin/readme.txt

 * Automatically creates an user account from a guest order.
 * Option to send a notification email to the newly created user.
-* Configurable settings in WooCommerce General settings tab.
+* Configurable settings in WooCommerce Accounts & Privacy settings tab.
 * NEW FEATURE: Button to manually create an user account from order details.
 * NEW FEATURE: When a user register, check if they have any existing guest orders with the user email.
 If yes, link all the previous orders to the user.
 * NEW FEATURE: Support for WooCommerce HPOC (High-Performance Order Storage) feature